 2) Romance Scams – This scam can be emotionally damaging and financially draining.
 Be cautious of any online relationship, especially if they ever ask for money.
 These scammers can be extremely patient and convincing.
 Isolated, lonely people are often targeted and can be especially susceptible to these scams.
 Keep your emotions in check and a tight grip on your money.
 Common romance scams include people impersonating soldiers claiming they need funds to take leave, help out a family member, etc. You’ll also see younger females targeting older men.

 3) Blackmail / Extortion – These are similar to romance scams.
 These cyber criminals trick users into sending nude photos and/or videos, and then they threaten to publish them online for the victim’s friends and family to see.
+Scammers will also pretend that they have installed spyware on the victims computer and have obtained compromising photos or videos that way.

 4) 419 Scams – Help I’m stranded in London and need money ASAP (or some other emergency).
 Facebook has been shown to actually increase the effectiveness of this scam.
 These crooks will often create fake profiles and try to infiltrate networks of people on Facebook.
 This allows them access to personal information that would be otherwise unknown to them.
 When the time is right, they will target the friends and family members of the victim and plead their case.